devhelpr/code-flow-canvas/README.md

     - show the output of the expression in the node
     - next: control the output of node
     - next: define signals within expressions and output these from the node?

+- "2d node and wire UI with gravity" .. instead of having a "top-down" view.. make a side-view with gravity
+    - nodes float in the air.. but it's output falls down to the next node